-Classes: Case Choirs, Choral Music Education, Conducting, Student Teaching, Sociology of Music Education
+Classes: Choral Methods and Materials, Student Teaching, Sociology of Music Education

 Degree: PhD, Choral Music Education and Conducting, Florida State University.
 MM, Conducting, Boston University.
 BME, Florida State University.

 Education: PhD, Choral Music Education and Conducting, Florida State University MM, Conducting, Boston University BME, Florida State University

 Matthew L. Garrett, Associate Professor of Music Education, Director of the University Center for Innovation in Teaching and Education (UCITE), and Coordinator of Undergraduate Studies in Music Education, joined the faculty at Case Western Reserve University in 2009.
 In the Department of Music, he teaches undergraduate and graduate level courses in music education and serves as faculty advisor for the Case Men’s Glee Club, the oldest student organization on campus (founded in 1897 at the Case Institute of Technology).

 Originally from South Carolina, Garrett holds a Bachelor of Music Education, cum laude, and a PhD in Choral Music Education and Conducting from Florida State University, where he studied with Judy Bowers and André Thomas.
 He earned a Master of Music degree in Conducting from Boston University, where he was awarded Music Division Honors in Choral Conducting while studying with Ann Howard Jones.